edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 ### Seeding Configuration

+!!! edgey - "EdgeX 3.0"
+    Seeding of the new separate common configuration is new in Edgex 3.0

-When utilizing the centralized configuration management for the EdgeX Foundry micro services, it is necessary to seed the required configuration before starting the services.
-Each service has the built-in capability to perform this seeding operation.
-A service will use its local configuration file to initialize the structure and relevant values, and then overlay any environment variable override values as specified.
-The end result will be seeded into the configuration provider if such is being used.
+When utilizing the centralized configuration management for the EdgeX Foundry microservices, it is necessary to seed the required configuration before starting the services.
+The new **core-common-config-bootstrapper** is responsible for seeding the common configuration that all services now depend on.
+Each service has the built-in capability to perform the seeding operation for its private configuration.
+A service will use its local configuration file to seeded into the configuration provider if such is being used.

 In order for a service to seed/load the configuration to/from the configuration provider, use one of the following flags: